Lodewyk/moneytalks/README.md

  The result is printed out to the console.

  No real validation yet, though the input string will have non-numerical characters (other than the decimal point) stripped out

+ Some rudimentary tests have been implemented.
+I've tried playing around with mocking methods but haven't cracked it yet.
+Also haven't tested the methods in app.js yet, which are perhaps the most important to test, though I've tested most of the other parts of the code.